 You must have a warehousing and/or accounting system that allows the origin of the goods to be identified, whether you have produced them yourself or not.
 If you are both exporter and producer, you must be able to document that the production of the exported item satisfies the conditions set out in the rules of origin for the item.

-- The company must appoint one or more people to be responsible for ensuring that the company complies with the rules of origin applicable at any given time that are set out in the individual free trade agreement the compnay wishes to use.
+• The company must appoint one or more people to be responsible for ensuring that the company complies with the rules of origin applicable at any given time that are set out in the individual free trade agreement the company wishes to use.

-- The company must notify Norwegian Customs immediately of any changes with regard to responsible personell.
+• The company must notify Norwegian Customs immediately of any changes with regard to responsible personnel.

 Preservation of proof of origin and supporting documents

-Copies of origin declarations, other export documents, certification documents and other underlying documents must be kept for ten years.
+Copies of origin declarations, other export documents, certification documents and other underlying documents must be kept for five years.

-Upon initial authorisation, there is a trial period that is normally limited to 24 months.
+Upon initialauthorization, there is a trial period that is normally limited to 24 months.
 During the trial period, your company must demonstrate to Norwegian Customs that all the conditions in the permit are met.

-Extended authorisation is given for a period of up to five years, with the possibility of subsequent extensions.
+Extended authorization is given for a period of up to five years, with the possibility of subsequent extensions.

-Norwegian Customs will monitor the use of the authorisation.
-It may be withdrawn if you are no longer in a position to provide the necessary quarantees, the conditions are not met or the authorisation is used erroneously.
-Erroneously issued origin declarations may also give rise to claims for compensation from the importer, who m ay need to pay customs duties for the goods in such cases.
+Norwegian Customs will monitor the use of the authorization.
+It may be withdrawn if you are no longer in a position to provide the necessary guarantees, the conditions are not met, or the authorization is used erroneously.
+Erroneously issued origin declarations may also give rise to claims for compensation from the importer, who may need to pay customs duties for the goods in such cases.

 Verifications